 This article is in two parts.
-The first contains the report itself, as printed.
-The second offers an analysis of the report’s findings and an addendum concerning two American Liaison Service officers said to have spread the armistice misinformation.
+The first contains the published report itself.
+The second contains an analysis of the report’s findings together with related additional information.

 S.O.S. = Services of Supply: generally speaking, the various branches of the American Expeditionary Forces (AEF) in France having some rôle in supporting US combat units.